PrestaShop/docs/themes/prologue/prologue.rst

 Prologue
 ********

-The default PrestaShop install offers a neutral theme in black and white, enabling sellers to quickly and freely start their activity, whatever their business line.
+The default PrestaShop installation comes with one simple theme styled in black and white.
+This neutral style allows any seller to begin selling right away.

-Nearly 2000 themes are available through the PrestaShop Addons marketplace (http://addons.prestashop.com/en/).
-They were created either by members of the PrestaShop community or the PrestaTeam, and are sold at reasonable prices – some are even free.
+There are over 2,000 themes available through the [**PrestaShop Addons Marketplace**] (http://addons.prestashop.com/en/).
+Created by members of the PrestaShop community or the PrestaTeam.
+And, sold at reasonable prices – some are even free.

-As a graphic designer/web developer, you too can put your themes up for sale on the PrestaShop Addons site, and earn 70% of the selling price.
+As a graphic designer or web developer, you too can put your themes up for sale on the PrestaShop Add-on's site.
+And, earn 70% of the retail price.

 Migrating from PrestaShop 1.6
 =============================

-PrestaShop 1.7 introduces a totally reworked theme system from version 1.6, with the goal of making PrestaShop upgrades easier, and of making it easier/faster to create a brand new theme.

-The huge change to the theme system means that there is no easy way to migrate your PrestaShop 1.6 theme to PrestaShop 1.7.
+PrestaShop 1.7 introduces a new theme system.
+Quite different from its predecessor in 1.6.
+There are no simple methods to migrate your 1.6 theme to 1.7

-When using the automatic upgrade from PrestaShop 1.6 to 1.7, your theme will be switched to the new default theme, called "Classic".
-We therefore advise you to work on your 1.7 theme before you make the switch to PrestaShop 1.7.
+During this automatic upgrade, your theme will be converted to the new default theme, called "Classic".
+So, we recommend you begin work on your 1.7 theme changes before you make the switch to PrestaShop 1.7.

 Dropped features